 - Lehtinen got the Stars on the board first with 11:51 remaining.
-The goal, his 10th of the playoffs, was a little shot flipped at Hasek that hit the inside of his knee and somehow went in.
+The goal, his 10th of the playoffs, was a harmless-looking shot flipped at Hasek that hit the inside of his knee and somehow went in.

 - “Dallas is the best team in hockey at making younger, faster teams look slow.” – Bill Clement on the ESPN broadcast.

 - Hogue tripped Zhitnik right in front of referee Bill McCreary with 7:39 left to go, but no call was curiously made.

 - Sabres did get traffic in front of Belfour and crashed his crease nicely, but to no avail.

 - Peca had a good pass to Juneau in the slot, but his wrist shot was stopped by Belfour with just over five minutes to go.

 - Juneau tried to make up for his missed opportunity with a phenomenal pass to Holzinger in front of multiple defenders, and Holzinger almost got a backhanded shot off but fanned on it.

 - Dallas won 15 faceoffs to seven on Buffalo’s part in the first – most of them in their own end (mainly due to the prowess of Modano, Nieuwendyk and Carbonneau, all future Hall of Famers).

 - Buffalo had 11 shots in the first period (they had nine or fewer shots in each of the previous 10 periods).

 - The Sabres turned up their forechecking game in the second and got good pressure on the Stars’ skaters throughout the period.
 Ditto that of their neutral zone play.